daidokoro/qaz/examples/enc_vpc/README.md

 ```

 Note that this will only work for me, the Cipher Text Blob being used is linked to my AWS Account.
-You can encrypt your own values via KMS and switch the `.vpc.cipher` key in config to run your own tests.
+You can encrypt your own values via KMS and switch the `.vpc.cipher` key in config to run tests.

 In the above a Deploy-Time `<< .vpc.cidr >>` resolver is used to populate the values from config to the template after the Gen-Time function decrypts it.
 With this, what we have is a fully encrypted template being decrypted and dynamically populated upon deployment to AWS.

-This can be stored here in Github without worry as any attempts to deploy this outside of the AWS Acount the Cipher belongs to results in the follow:
+This can be stored here in Github without worry as any attempts to deploy this outside of the AWS Acount the Cipher belongs to result in the followinh:

 ```
 [Mar 15 23:20:44] ERROR AccessDeniedException: The ciphertext refers to a customer master key that does not exist, does not exist in this region, or you are not allowed to access.